lewgun/web-seed/README.md

-# ng2-seed
+# web-seed
-it's just a simple seed project for ng2
+it's just a simple seed project for ng2 & go